 Employer Actions

-• Be aware that a teenager’s decision-making process is not yet fully mature; therefore, they may not always be able to distinguish what is unsafe behavior
+- Be aware that a teenager’s decision-making process is not yet fully developed; therefore, they may not always be able to recognize unsafe behavior

-• There is a good chance that this is the teen’s first job so they may not be aware of safety requirements.
+- Understand that this could be the teens’ first job so they may not be aware of safety requirements.
 Provide initial safety orientation and ongoing safety training for all employees.
 Consider adopting a Safety Mentoring Program in addition to orientation.
 For more information, see the Safety Orientation section of the Safety Action Menu.

-• Verify all assignments and equipment restrictions with North Dakota’s Department of Labor laws
+- Ensure all assignments and equipment use comply with North Dakota’s Department of Labor laws

-• The Occupational Safety and Health Administration states the following employer responsibilities for all workers:
+- The Occupational Safety and Health Administration outlines the following employer responsibilities for all workers:

 ND Department of Labor and Human Rights - Key Requirements